archbhise/archbhise.github.io/_posts/2016-01-21-its-not-supposed-to-be-easy.markdown

 During college, I fell in love with the art of founding companies, though the exact idea I wanted to work on seemed elusive.
 I sought to tackle a problem in a space that looked complicated, messy and where technology could make a real difference.
 Ultimately, I had the pleasure of working with Jon Gruber who sparked my interest in healthcare.
 Soon, I found there were large problems in healthcare that could be solved by leveraging the power of technology.
 I used this experience to found Wellframe, to help people recover from complex diseases such as heart disease or organ transplants using artificial intelligence to re-engineer care delivery.
 <br><br>
 Step by step, I learned that building a great business is not just about the product, but rather several other details: working with an incredible team, getting the business model right, sorting out any operational kinks, aligning incentives, and more.
+<br><br>
 When I left Wellframe and was trying to figure out what do next, there was only one thing I knew for sure - I wanted to find a way to help incredible people who were using their skills to tackle big, hairy problems.
+ <br><br>
 As I start my journey on the other side, I’d like to kick-off this blog with a small sentiment that Charlie Munger has often expressed about entrepreneurship and investing.

 <blockquote>“It’s not supposed to be easy”</blockquote>

-The best entrepreneurs often go on a tumultuous journey before their company becomes a success.
+<p>The best entrepreneurs often go on a tumultuous journey before their company becomes a success.
 Elon Musk almost lost his company before Tesla was able to go public.
 Tim Westergren from Pandora pitched over 300 investors before he received funding.
 Dustin Moskovitz put it aptly: "If by overnight success you mean staying up and coding all night, every night for six years straight, then it felt quite tiring and stressful.”
+ <br><br>
 The same, to a lesser extent, is true for investors.
 You need to often be willing to look wrong for quite a few years before the market understands your thesis.
+<br><br>
 There are several hurdles you need to clear to build a great business.
-I plan to use this blog as a way to talk about what I learn and disseminate thoughts on those very challenges that will hopefully spark a good conversation for all readers.
+I plan to use this blog as a way to talk about what I learn and disseminate thoughts on those very challenges that will hopefully spark a good conversation for all readers.</p>